autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 Strictly speaking, `take_type_erased()` method is called in the Executor, but not `take()` method.
 But `take_type_erased()` is the embodiment of `take()`, while `take()` internally calls `take_type_erased()`.

 If Executor is programmed to call a callback function, Executor itself determines when to do it.
-Because Executor calls a callback function with best-effort basis basically, it can occur that a message is not referred to or processed when it is needed in a node.
+Because Executor calls a callback function with best-effort policy basically, it can occur that a message is not referred to or processed when it is needed in a node.
 Therefore it is desirable to call `take()` method directly **to ensue that a message is referred to or processed at the intended time.**